 Old-fashioned Blackberry Pie will make you remember your grandmother’s baking.
-Made with homemade or store bought pie crust and fresh blackberries for this easy blackberry pie recipe.
+Made with homemade pie crust and fresh blackberries for this easy blackberry pie recipe.

 I typically bake all of my pies in a Lodge 10-inch cast iron skillet.
 Occasionally I’ll make mini-pies in the 5-inch or 6-inch skillet.
 Those are the perfect size for individual desserts.
 Lodge Cast Iron has a great post on making homemade pie crust and baking a pie in cast iron.
 However, this time around I decided to go the traditional route and bake this delicious homemade blackberry pie in a vintage Polish pottery pie dish that was my mom’s.
 I use tapioca to thicken my blackberry pie filling and homemade apple pie.

 To make your life easier, make your pie crust the night before and plop it in the fridge until the next day.
 I’m an old-fashioned kinda girl and while I love my food processor, I prefer to make pie dough by hand.
 I find this method to be better and makes a much flakier crust.
 The more you handle pie dough, the more tough it will become.